iTwin/bis-schemas/Domains/3-DisciplineOther/GeologicalModel/GeologicalModel.remarks.md

 ### ContactSurface

 Instances of `ContactSurface` are expected to be children of a `FaultBlock` instance that they are part of.
 They represent the contact between `GeologicalCategoryVolume`s.
-An instance of `ContactSurface` can use multiple `ContactSurfaceIsAdjecentToVolume` relationship instances to associate it with its adjacent `GeologicalCategoryVolume`s.